-Here you can either use a rolling meter or anything else that will let you measure the shock length.
-Hold the roll in the center of one eyelet and drag the roll to the center of another eyelet.
+In this first method, you can use a rolling meter or anything else to measure the shock length.
+Hold the roll in the centre of one eyelet and drag the roll to the centre of another eyelet.

 Read More: How Much Does A Truck Tool Box Weigh?